elifohri/MetaLore-simulator/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-green)
 ![Status](https://img.shields.io/badge/status-in--development-yellow)

-**MetaLore** is a simulation environment for exploring dynamic resource allocation in **smart city** and **metaverse**-inspired systems.
-It models the interaction between mobile users, sensors, base stations, and edge servers in a **sub-metaverse**, where efficient orchestration of limited communication and computational resources is critical for real-time synchronization between the physical and digital worlds.
+**MetaLore** is a simulation environment for exploring dynamic resource allocation in **smart city** and **metaverse**-applications.
+It models the interaction between mobile users, sensors, base stations and edge servers in a **sub-metaverse**, where efficient orchestration of limited communication and computational resources is critical for real-time synchronization between the physical and digital worlds.

 Built upon the [`mobile-env`](https://github.com/stefanbschneider/mobile-env) framework, MetaLore extends its capabilities to support **deep reinforcement learning (DRL)**-based control and **Age of Information (AoI)**-aware optimization.